ML4BM-Lab/DeepRBP/README.md

   --max_iterations 7
 ```

-# Overview
-This command generates box plots that illustrate the distribution of scores across different RNA Binding Proteins (RBPs) and genes, utilizing POSTAR labels for classification.
-The plot also displays the results obtained from conducting a Wilcoxon test across RBPs or genes between the groups 0 and 1 of POSTAR, allowing you to assess whether the difference in medians is statistically significant.
+This command generates box plots illustrating the distribution of scores across different RNA Binding Proteins (RBPs) and genes, utilizing POSTAR labels for classification.
+Additionally, the plot displays the results of conducting a Wilcoxon test across RBPs or genes between the groups 0 and 1 of POSTAR, allowing you to assess whether the difference in medians is statistically significant.

 ## Parameters
 The parameters, in order, are as follows: